Hungary national football team: 1910s

 The national side first appeared at the Summer Olympic Games in 1912 in Stockholm, Sweden.
-The team had to ask for donations in order to be able to go to the games.
+The team had to ask for donations in order to be able to go to the Games.
 Hungary lost 7–0 to England and thus were eliminated.

 After the Olympic Games Hungary played two matches against Russia in Moscow.
-The first match was won 9–0 and the second 12–0, which is still a record for the national side.
+The first match was a 9–0 win and the second 12–0, which is still a record for the national side.
 The top scorer of the two matches was Imre Schlosser who scored seven goals.
 The beginning of World War I had a deep impact on the thriving Hungarian football.
 Both the country and the clubs were suffering financial problems.
-During World War I Hungary played Austria 16 times.
+During WWI Hungary played Austria 16 times.
 In 1919 England claimed the exclusion of the Central Powers (including Hungary) from FIFA.
 When FIFA refused England's plea, the British (English, Scottish, Welsh, and Irish) associations decided to resign from FIFA.

 1920s

 Budapest was denied the opportunity to host the 1920 Summer Olympics, which were held in Belgium.
 The countries of the Central Powers (Germany, Austria-Hungary, Ottoman Empire and Bulgaria) were excluded from the Olympics.
-The formation the Hungarians used was 2–3–5 which was unique at that time.
+Hungary used a unique 2–3–5 formation.

 During this period the Fogl brothers (József and Károly Fogl) played in the national team.
 Between 1921 and 1924, Béla Guttmann also played six times for the team.
-At the 1924 Summer Olympic Games in Paris, Guttmann objected to the fact that there were more officials than players in the Hungary squad and that the hotel was more suitable for socialising than match preparation, and to demonstrate his disapproval he hung dead rats on the doors of the travelling officials.
-At the 1924 Summer Olympics, in the first match Hungary beat Poland but in the second round they lost to Egypt.
+At the 1924 Summer Olympics in Paris, Guttmann objected to the fact that there were more officials than players in the Hungary squad and that the hotel was more suitable for socialising than match preparation, and to demonstrate his disapproval he hung dead rats on the doors of the travelling officials.
+At the 1924 Summer Olympics, in the first match Hungary beat Poland.
+They then lost to Egypt.
 As a consequence, both the head coach and the head of the Hungarian Football Federation resigned.